-SQL Server database migration to SQL Database in the cloud
+SQL Server database migration to Azure SQL Database

 In both cases, you need to ensure that the source database is compatible with Azure SQL Database using the Data Migration Assistant (DMA).
 SQL Database V12 is approaching feature parity with SQL Server, other than issues related to server-level and cross-database operations.
 Databases and applications that rely on partially supported or unsupported functions need some re-engineering to fix these incompatibilities before the SQL Server database can be migrated.